electrovir/element-vir/README.md

 ### `asyncProp`

-Use `renderAsync` or `isRenderReady` in conjunction with `asyncProp` to seamlessly render and update element state based on async values:
+Use `renderAsync` or `isResolved` in conjunction with `asyncProp` to seamlessly render and update element state based on async values:

 <!-- example-link: src/readme-examples/my-with-async-prop.element.ts -->